Three Luggage Setups We’ve Actually Used for Two-Up Touring

 Mounting & Fit

-This is where the Rick Rak stands out.
+This is where the Rick Rack feels different.

-Instead of straps, it uses a quick-release clamping system that locks directly onto the luggage rack.
-No threading straps.
-No re-tightening after the first few miles.
-Just clamp, secure, and ride.
+Instead of straps, it uses a quick-release clamping system that locks onto the luggage rack.

-For quick hotel stops or multi-day touring, it’s by far the easiest bag we’ve used to put on and take off the bike.
+It’s the easiest bag we’ve used to put on and take off.

 Capacity

-We ran this bag fully expanded for a 4–5 day two-up motorcycle trip.
-Clothes, toiletries, makeup, flip-flops, tennis shoes — it all fit.
+We ran this bag fully expanded on a 4-day trip.
+Clothes, toiletries, makeup, flip-flops, tennis shoes — it all fit, but it was at max capacity — and packed that full, it was heavy.
+No way around it.

 Build & Materials

-The construction feels durable and solid, on par with the other two bags.
-The suitcase-style design, rollers, and pull handle make it especially convenient once you’re off the bike.
+The construction feels solid — same as the other two bags.
+The suitcase-style design, rollers, and pull handle make it easy once you’re off the bike.

 What We Liked